aristanetworks/atd-public/labguides/source/media-STP.SVI.rst

             leaf4(config-if-Et4)#switchport mode access
             leaf4(config-if-Et4)#switchport access vlan 100

-3. Validate end-to-end connectivity after the Switch Virtual Interface (SVI) and STP has been configured.
+3. Validate end-to-end connectivity after configuring the Layer 2 interfaces.
 Once the spanning tree has converged for the topology we can observe the results.

    1. Validate the vlan port association and spanning-tree topology is correct